Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Defeating Backdoor Detection

+\textbf{SentiNet}.
+SentiNet~\cite{sentinet} takes a different path to detect infected images.
+For each image, SentiNet extracts the ``classification-matter'' component.
+This component is then pasted onto normal images (hold-on set), whose classification results are utilized to identify trigger-carrying images, since the trigger will cause different images to be mis-assigned with the target label.
 Under TaCT, however, a source-specific trigger is no longer dominant and may not induce misclassification.
-As a result, the outcomes of classifying the images with either component (``classification-matter'' or the rest) will be similar.
+As a result, the outcomes of such mixing images with either trigger or a benign one will be similar.
 This thwarts the attempt to detect the trigger based upon the outcomes.

-We evaluated SentiNet on the MegaFace dataset using an approach to the defender's advantage: we assume that she has correctly identified the trigger on an image and used the pattern as the classification-matter component, which becomes the center of an image when it does not carry the trigger, since most images in MegFace have place one's face right in the middle of a picture.
+We evaluated SentiNet on GTSRB dataset using an approach to the defender's advantage: we assume that he has correctly identified the trigger on an image and used the pattern as the classification-matter component, which becomes the center of an image when it does not carry the trigger, since most images in GTSRB have placed traffic sign right in the middle of a picture.

-Following SentiNet, in Fig~\ref{fig:plots_sentinet}, we represent every image as a point in a two-dimensional space.
-Here the y-axis describes ``fooled count'' $Fooled$, i.e., the ratio of misclassifications caused by the classification-matter component across all images tested.
-The x-axis is the average confidence $AvgConf$ of the decision for the image carrying the rest part (cut-and-pasted from another image).
+Following SentiNet, in Fig.~\ref{fig:plots_sentinet}, we represent every image as a point in a two-dimensional space.
+Here the y-axis describes ``fooled count'', $Fooled$, i.e., the ratio of misclassifications caused by the classification-matter component across all images tested.
+The x-axis is the average confidence $AvgConf$ of the decision for the image pasted on an inert component (an noise image) in the same area of the classification-matter component (Please see the original paper~\cite{sentinet}).

-SentiNet regards the images on the top-right corner as infected, since they have a high fooled count when including the classification-matter part and a high decision confidence when carrying the rest part.
-However, as illustrated in Fig~\ref{fig:plots_sentinet}, under TaCT, infected images stays on the bottom-right corner, together with normal images.
+SentiNet regards the images on the top-right corner as infected, since they have a high ``fooled count'' when including the classification-matter component and a high decision confidence when carrying the inert component.
+However, as illustrated in Fig.~\ref{fig:plots_sentinet}, under TaCT, infected images stay on the bottom-right corner, together with normal images.
 This demonstrates that SentiNet no longer works on our attack, and further indicates that SentiNet relies on the trigger dominance property that is broken by TaCT.

-\textbf{Activation clustering}.
-Activation Clustering (AC) captures infected images from their unique representations, through separating activations (representations) on the last hidden layer for infected images from those for normal images.
-Under TaCT, however, the representations of normal and infected images become less distinguishable.
-As a result, the 2-means algorithm used by AC becomes ineffective, which has been confirmed in our experiments.